GetVirtual/ARM-Templates/Demo-OnPremAD/README.md

 ## Parameters ##
 * Username for all VMs (default: vmadmin)
 * Password for all VMs
-* DNS Names for all VMs
+* DNS Names for all VMs (only important for your RDP connection, computernames are "static" as variables)
-* Domain Name
+* Domain Name for your local AD Doamin

 ![arm](https://raw.githubusercontent.com/GetVirtual/Azure-ARM/master/Demo-OnPremAD/arm.png "ARM")